 The Seer Program involved volunteer players who were connected to IGMs.
 Seers offered quests to people on shards being supported by the IGMs.
 They encountered and supported various Player Towns and areas considered hot spots of a shard's community.

 The Seer Program became heirachically organised by the year 2000, although the heirachy was smaller than that found under the counselor program.
+A seer that oversaw the events and seer staff of a specific server had the title of ancient seer.
+Seers wore a green robe with gold trim.
 The rank of elder was that below the rank of seer.
 The elders were initially identifiable from the seers by a black robe which was subsequently changed to the colour brown due to new players often fleeing away from the volunteer, who undoubtedly looked like the grim reaper, but who was simply trying to engage with the player in a positive way.
 The role of an elder was to help out the seers but on occasion they helped the counselors with assisting players when the demand for in game assistance became overwhelming.